afpineda/SimWheelESP32Config/doc/Install_en.md

 - Ensure the python interpreter can be found in your "PATH" environment variable.
   If you have several Python versions installed, ensure the proper one is found first in the "PATH" environment variable.
+  Alternatively, you may configure a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) ("venv" or "conda") in the installation folder.
 - Go to the [Releases](https://github.com/afpineda/SimWheelESP32Config/releases) page
   and download the latest **source code** (in ZIP format).
 - Unzip to a folder of your choice.